Lemur Safaris, white sandy beaches and protected lagoons...

 However, Southern Madagascar also has some stunning beaches for the perfect end to a Madagascar safari.
 Choose between Ifaty or Ankao.

 The easiest way to get there is to fly to either Toliara, for Ifaty or Ankao.
 Or take a scenic road trip over several days down the central spine of the country.
 See our Rainforests, Mountains and Beaches of Southern Madagascar trip.

 Ifaty lies close to Tulear on the South-west coast.
 It’s the ideal place to relax after your wildlife safari.
 Situated on the largest lagoon of Madagascar, a coral reef protects Ifaty and also offers good diving and snorkelling.

-Ankao is accessible only by boat, a more remote alternative to Ifaty.
-Situated on a beach with emerald seas, it is one of the best spots for diving, kite surfing and watersports in Madagascar.
+Ankao is accessible only by boat, so it's a more remote alternative to Ifaty.
+Situated on a beach with emerald seas, it is one of the best spots for diving, kite surfing and water-sports in Madagascar.

 Alternatively, you can fly to Fort Dauphin and head to Mandrare River Camp deep in the spiny forest.
 Here you get a true sense of rural Madagascar life.
 You’ll visit remote tribal communities that have not been exposed to modern day pressures.
 These small villages, surrounded by ancient baobab trees, have a complex network of taboos and traditions which rule every area of their lives.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started